GioByte10/American-Sign-Language-Glove/README.md

 ## Accelerometer
 <img align="left" width="170" height="170" src="_assets/accelerometer.png">

-The interesting thing about the accelerometer is that it does not measure coordinate acceleration but rather proper [acceleration](https://en.wikipedia.org/wiki/Proper_acceleration).
+The interesting thing about the accelerometer is that it does not measure coordinate acceleration but rather [proper acceleration](https://en.wikipedia.org/wiki/Proper_acceleration).
 This means that, even when the accelerometer is in uniform motion (`a` = 0) it still measures the [standard gravitational acceleration](https://en.wikipedia.org/wiki/Standard_gravity).
 Knowing this, we can measure the fraction of earth's gravitational acceleration that projects onto a given axis (aka [dot product](https://en.wikipedia.org/wiki/Dot_product)).
-Furthermore, if we take the inverse cosine `cos-¹(a)` we can get the angle `θ` relative to the gravitational acceleration.
+Furthermore, if we take the inverse cosine `cos-¹(a)` we can get the angle `θ` relative to the gravitational acceleration vector.
 In our case, we simply set a constant `PARALEL_AXIS_THRESHOLD_G = 0.8`, which is the minimum value of the projection onto that axis.
 This would be the equivalent of:

 $$\theta<\cos^{-1}\left(0.8\right)$$